-The project consists of 73 postcards, divided into 9 thematic areas: time, graphics, density, bridge, mood, ornament, movement, why?, souvenir.
-The set of postcards is intended as a souvenir object, which represents one of the most famous and specific city districts of Bratislava in an original way.
-In addition to typical panel buildings, so called "paneláky", the author focuses mainly on details of everyday life.
-The complex visual representation of a city is dedicated to the past as well as contemporary problems of the times when project was created.
+This project consists of 73 postcards, divided into nine themes: time, graphics, density, bridge, mood, ornament, movement, why?, and souvenir.
+Intended as a memoir, the set represents one of the most famous districts of Bratislava.
+In addition to Petržalka’s typical, concrete-panel buildings, paneláky, the author focuses on the minutiae of everyday life.
+The depictions of this district are dedicated to the past, while also examining contemporary problems dating from the time the project was created.

-In 2005 critical reflections at the intersection of art, architecture and urban studies was in the beginnings in Slovakia.
-During the time, many of Martin Mistriks ideas have become popular memes.
-The author approaches to the visual side of Petržalka district with a specific visual humour, the situations depicted in the individual postcards tell the stories in an an original, funny and unconventional way.
-We can read it as a complex report and as individual activist jokes at one time.
+2005 marked the beginning of critical reflection at the intersection of art, architecture, and urban studies in Slovakia.
+Many of Martin Mistrík’s ideas had started to become popular memes.
+The author approached the visual aspects of the Petržalka district with a particularly visual sense of humour, portraying the situations by telling stories in an original, unconventional way, in the form of separate postcards.
+We can at once read the set as a thorough report and as individual, activist jokes.

-The form of postcards relates to the fragmented and multifacetted reality which can be perceived as details as well as a bigger puzzle of different shapes and colours.
-The project is visually appealing as well as generally undarstandable.
-Most of the messages stay universal, design is minimalistic and timeless.
-Some postcards are just visual jokes, some are dealing with deeper social issues such as accessibility, nacism, crime, etc. The complexity of the project shows deep involvement of the designer with social issues and creative tourism.
-The project is accessible to both - tourists and local citizens.
+The postcard form relates to the fragmented and multifaceted reality of the subject matter, and can be perceived as a collection of details as well as a large puzzle composed of different shapes and colours.
+Visually appealing and generally understandable, most of the messages remain universal.
+The design language employed is minimalistic and timeless.
+While some of the postcards are simply visual jokes, some deal with deeper social issues like accessibility, Nazism, crime, etc. The complexity of the project indicates a deep involvement in social issues and in creative tourism, on the part of the designer.
+It is a set of postcards accessible to tourists and local citizens alike.

 The project received the Slovak Design Award in the student category.author of the text: Zuzana Duchová

 there are some great ideas in the form of a visual commentary.
 I can imagine this being the start of critical visual columns in the Slovak context.